RakibulHasanRatul/neovim-config/README.md

 ## Note

-This config evolves as I do — expect tweaks, rewrites, and experiments over time.
+This config evolves as I )o — expect tweaks, rewrites, and experiments over time.
 If you find something cool or notice an issue, feel free to open an issue or PR!

 ---